katiechurchwell/katiechurchwell/README.md

 I earned a Bachelors in International Business with a concentration in Marketing from the University of South Florida and am a graduate of the Full Stack Web Development bootcamp at the University of Oregon.

-Currently living on the ancestral homelands of the šnp̍əšqʷáw̉šəxʷ (p'squosa or Wenatchi) people in Leavenworth, WA.

 <!--
 Tech stack: